DataDog/documentation/content/en/logs/faq/logs_cost_attribution.md

 ## Configure custom tags

-Create custom tags so you can break down custom log usage metrics into categories that are relevant to your use case.
+Create custom tags so you can organize custom log usage metrics into categories that are relevant to your use case.
 For this example, create the following tags:

 - `retention_period` for indicating the number of days for which logs are retained in Datadog indexes.
 - `online_archives` for indicating whether logs have been routed to Online Archives.